 How to peel butternut squash?

 It can be quite tricky to handle this vegetable - that is until you can figure out an easy way to peel and cut them.
 You can buy precut squash cubes from most supermarkets these days.
-However, peeling and cutting squash is something that can be easily learnt.
+However, peeling and cutting squash is something that can be easily learned.

 You can peel the squash using a knife or a peeler.